 - Read all instructions before using the microwave oven. - Read and follow the specific "PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY" found in this section. - The microwave oven must be grounded.
 Connect only to properly grounded outlet.
-See "GROUNDING INSTRUCTIONS" found in this section and in the provided installation instructions. - Install or locate the microwave oven only in accordance with the provided Installation Instructions. - Some products such as whole eggs in the shell and sealed containers - for example, closed glass jars - may explode and should not be heated in the microwave oven. - Use the microwave oven only for its intended use as described in this manual.
+See "GROUNDING INSTRUCTIONS" found at the end of this section. - Install or locate the microwave oven only in accordance with the provided installation instructions. - Some products such as whole eggs in the shell and sealed containers - for example, closed glass jars - may explode and should not be heated in the microwave oven. - Use the microwave oven only for its intended use as described in this manual.
 Do not use corrosive chemicals or vapors in the microwave oven.
 This type of oven is specifically designed to heat, cook, or dry food.
-It is not designed for industrial or laboratory use. - As with any appliance, close supervision is necessary when used by children.
+It is not designed for industrial or laboratory use.

-- Do not operate the microwave oven if it has a damaged cord or plug, if it is not working properly, or if it has been damaged or dropped. - The microwave oven should be serviced only by qualified service personnel.
+- As with any appliance, close supervision is necessary when used by children. - Do not operate the microwave oven if it has a damaged cord or plug, if it is not working properly, or if it has been damaged or dropped. - The microwave oven should be serviced only by qualified service personnel.
 Call an authorized service company for examination, repair, or adjustment. - See door surface cleaning instructions in the "Caring for Your Microwave Oven" section. - To reduce the risk of fire in the oven cavity: - Do not overcook food.
 Carefully attend the microwave oven if paper, plastic, or other combustible materials are placed inside the oven to facilitate cooking. - Remove wire twist-ties from paper or plastic bags before placing bags in oven. - If materials inside the oven should ignite, keep oven door closed, turn oven off, and disconnect the power cord, or shut off power at the fuse or circuit breaker panel. - Do not use the cavity for storage purposes.
-Do not leave paper products, cooking utensils, or food in the cavity when not in use. - Suitable for use above both gas and electric cooking equipment.
+Do not leave paper products, cooking utensils, or food in the cavity when not in use.

-SAVE THESE INSTRUCTIONS
+- SAVE THESE INSTRUCTIONS -